tdwg/dwc-for-biologging/use-cases/camtrap-dp/README.md

 ## Rationale

-Lossy transformation of camera trap data formatted as a [Camera Trap Data Package](https://gitlab.com/oscf/camtrap-dp) to Darwin Core that can be indexed by GBIF.
+Lossy transformation of camera trap data formatted as a [Camera Trap Data Package](https://gitlab.com/oscf/camtrap-dp) to Darwin Core that could be indexed by GBIF/OBIS.

 ## Example dataset